MonitorAmbientLight/mal-master/README.md

 Have three of the Wago clamps ready.
 ![15](/pictures/15.jpeg)

-Use one Wago clamp for the red and one Wago clamp for the white cable which you installed an secured in Step 2.
+Use one Wago clamp for the red and one Wago clamp for the white cable which you installed in Step 2.
 Clamp the ends of the cables in the Wago clamp.
 ![16](/pictures/16.jpeg)

 For the green and blue cables use only one Wago clamp and clamp the ends together.